jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

-(h) The limitation on the recovery of generation component costs by a Distribution Utility shall apply only to the equivalent quality and quantity of electricity still available to the Distribution Utility from NPC.
+(h) The limitation on the recovery of generation component costs by a Distribution Utility shall apply only to the equivalent quality and quantity of electricity still available to the Distribution Utility from NAPOCOR.
 Section 4.
 TSCs Approval and Monitoring.
-(a) Within six (6) months from the date of submission of the TSC by the NPC, the ERC shall notify NPC of their approval of the rates contained therein.
+(a) Within six (6) months from the date of submission of the TSC by the NAPOCOR, the ERC shall notify NAPOCOR of their approval of the rates contained therein.
-(b) The ERC shall maintain a record of the contract terms and rates offered by NPC.
+(b) The ERC shall maintain a record of the contract terms and rates offered by NAPOCOR.
 (c) The ERC shall update monthly the rates using the appropriate adjustment and/or indexation formula.